act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 #### Passed Example 1

-A page, where CSS media query styles does not lock orientation.
-The CSS rotate transform-function value is a multiple of 180 degrees.
+A page where CSS [transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) property does not have any of the applicable [transformation functions](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function) which restricts the element to either `landspace` or `portrait` orientation.

 ```html
 <html lang="en">